bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Temperature and Sleep

-Body temperature naturally drops at night, facilitating sleep onset and maintenance.
-The suprachiasmatic nucleus orchestrates this temperature rhythm in conjunction with endocrine function and neurotransmitter release from various neurons.
-For those who struggle with overheating at night, solutions like the Bedfan can help maintain a cool, comfortable sleep environment, supporting the body’s natural temperature drop and improving sleep quality.
-A stable suprachiasmatic nucleus ensures that the drop in temperature at night supports deep sleep.
+Your body temperature naturally drops at night, which helps facilitate sleep onset and maintenance.
+The suprachiasmatic nucleus orchestrates this temperature rhythm along with endocrine function and neurotransmitter release.
+If you struggle with overheating at night, a simple solution like the bFan from www.bedfan.com can help maintain a cool, comfortable sleep environment, supporting your body’s natural temperature drop and improving sleep quality.
+Maintaining a stable suprachiasmatic nucleus ensures the nighttime body temperature drop supports deep, restorative sleep.

 Environmental Influences on the SCN